vtejareddy14-crypto/skin-cancer-detection-raspberry-pi/README.md

 # 🔬 Skin Cancer Detection Using CNN on Raspberry Pi

-> Real-time binary skin lesion classification (Benign vs Malignant) using a lightweight Depthwise Separable CNN deployed on Raspberry Pi 4 — no GPU required.
+> Real-time binary skin lesion classification (Benign vs Malignant) using lightweight CNNs deployed on Raspberry Pi 4 — no GPU required.

 ---

 ## 📌 Project Overview

-This project implements a lightweight Convolutional Neural Network (DSC-CNN) for skin cancer detection, optimized for real-time inference on Raspberry Pi 4.
-Two training frameworks are compared — **PyTorch** and **Edge Impulse EON Tuner** — across 10, 20, and 30 training epochs.
+This project implements and compares two lightweight CNN architectures for skin cancer detection, optimized for real-time inference on Raspberry Pi 4:

+1. **Custom DSC-CNN** — Depthwise Separable Convolution CNN trained from scratch
+2. **MobileNet** — Transfer learning based model

+Both models are trained and evaluated across **10, 20, and 30 epochs** on the HAM10000 dermoscopic dataset.
+The trained PyTorch model (`.pth`) is directly deployed on Raspberry Pi 4 via a Python inference script with Pi Camera integration — no ONNX or TFLite conversion required.

 The system outputs a clinician-advisory message with confidence score in under **1.3 seconds** per image on Raspberry Pi without any external GPU.